 Tis, Ta, and T1 penile cancer lesions may be amenable to conservative penile organ-sparing approaches, including topical therapy, laser therapy, wide local excision, glansectomy, and Mohs surgery.
-An analysis of the National Cancer Database reported that OS rates were comparable for patients with pT1-T2 penile cancer that was treated with organ-sparing surgery compared to partial or total penectomy.37 A multivariable model for predictors of patient survival in this study found that organ-sparing surgery did not predict poor patient survival (HR, 0.88; 95% CI, 0.64-1.21).
-Careful consideration should be given to penile-preserving techniques if the patient is reliable in terms of compliance with close follow-up.
+An analysis of the National Cancer Database reported that OS rates were comparable for patients with pT1-T2 penile cancer that was treated with organ-sparing surgery compared to partial or total penectomy.
+42 A multivariable model for predictors of patient survival in this study found that organ-sparing surgery did not predict poor patient survival (HR, 0.88; 95% CI, 0.64-1.21).
+A systematic review of 88 studies including 9578 patients with penile cancer yielded a similar conclusion, noting that both penile-sparing and amputative approaches are effective treatment options for penile cancer, with amputative surgery having a more negative impact on sexual function and quality of life.
+43 However, this review also noted a higher 5-year recurrence-free survival rate for amputative surgery (93.3%) compared to penile-sparing surgery (76.6%) as reported from retrospective comparative studies, likely due to a higher risk of local recurrence with penile-sparing approaches.

+Careful consideration should be given to penile-preserving techniques if the patient is willing and able to undergo close follow-up.